 Pick out some charm pack and layer cake pieces that you like.
 I used 6 layer cake pieces and 8 charm pack pieces for my flowers.
-I put them in stack of 2 based on color (i.e. 2 blue ones, 2 yellow ones)
+I put them in a stack of 2 based on color (i.e., 2 blue ones, 2 yellow ones)

 Cover the back half of the pieces (you will cut your wonder under to 10×10 or 5×5) of them entirely with wonder under.
-Peel off the backing and press the other fabric piece to it wrong sides together.
-This will give you double sided fabric.
+Peel off the backing and press the other fabric piece to its wrong sides together.
+This will give you double-sided fabric.

 Using a “fade away” fabric pen, Start tracing your flowers.
 I have uploaded some templates for you to use here on the TEMPLATES page. (please note these templates are not for commercial use).
-Fit the large flowers on first then start tracing your smaller flowers.
+Fit the large flowers on first, then start tracing your smaller flowers.
 Cut them out.
 You will want to trace flowers on all 3 of your layer cake pieces and all 4 of your charm pieces.
-I also used 2 butterflies on my wreath, if you want them make sure to trace them on your fabric and cut them out.
+I also used 2 butterflies on my wreath; if you want them to trace them on your fabric and cut them out.

 I had 3 large flowers on my wreath.
 The large flower pieces will not hold their shape by themselves.
 You will need to add wire to the back of them to help form them.
 Take a piece of your white floral wire and center it on the back of one of your flower petals.
 Using a zig zag stitch, stitch down the center of the petal over the top of the wire.